-It turns out that recent developments in Quasi-Monte Carlo integration algorithms, namely the design of higher order QMC (HoQMC) rules [14, 10, 16] can provide positive answers to the above questions.
-In particular, in the context of numerical integration, these rules lead to a dimension-independent, superlinear decay of the quadrature error as long as the integrand appearing in the loss function is holomorphic with holomorphy domains quantified in terms of the coordinate and the integrand dimension; see, e.g., [6, 14].
+Recent developments in Quasi-Monte Carlo integration algorithms, namely the design of higher order QMC (HoQMC) rules [17, 13, 20] can provide positive answers to the above questions.
+In particular, in the context of numerical integration, these rules lead to a dimension-independent, superlinear decay of the quadrature error as long as the integrand appearing in the loss function is holomorphic with holomorphy domains quantified in terms of the coordinate and the integrand dimension; see, e.g., [6, 17].

 The loss function being (an integral of) a difference between the map $y \mapsto g(y)$ and a DNN surrogate $y \mapsto \hat{g}(y)$, this entails holomorphy requirements of both, the DtO map, as well as of the DNN surrogates.
 We point out that a large number of PDEs, particularly of the elliptic and parabolic type possess solutions (and observables) whose DtO maps are holomorphic in the parameter space.
-Moreover, in [6] the authors introduced two sufficient criteria that ensure holomorphy in a variety of cases, including UQ for non-linear PDEs and shape holomorphy (e.g. [6, 8, 21, 2] and the references here).
+Moreover, in [6] the authors introduced two sufficient criteria that ensure holomorphy in a variety of cases, including UQ for non-linear PDEs and shape holomorphy (e.g. [6, 8, 25, 2] and the references here).
+The use of analytic continuation of input-output maps in the mathematical analysis DNNs is not new: for example, holomorphy of activation tanh() was employed in [18] to recover the architecture of a DNN from its output.

-Motivated by the higher-order QMC rules in [14, 10, 16], in this article we make the following contributions:
+Motivated by the higher-order QMC rules in [17, 13, 20], in this article we make the following contributions:

 - We develop several novel DNN training strategies, based on the use of deterministic, higher order Quasi-Monte Carlo (QMC) point designs as DNN training points, in order to emulate Data-to-Observables maps for systems governed by parametric PDEs. - We prove, under quantified holomorphy hypotheses on the DtO map to be emulated by the DNN and on the scalar activation function of the DNN, that for any input dimension d, the generalization gap of the resulting trained DNN decays superlinearly with respect to the number N of training points, and independent of the dimension of data space.
 I.e., we prove a bound $O(N^{-\alpha})$ with $\alpha \geq 2$ and N being the number of training points, with the constant implied in O() being independent of the dimension d of the input parameter domain.
-Thus, the proposed deep learning algorithm can achieve significantly lower errors than the one based on random i.i.d training points, while still being free of the curse of dimensionality.

-We present a suite of numerical experiments for data-to-observables which arise from parametric PDEs with uncertain input data to illustrate the theory.
-We also show numerical experiments which strongly indicate that several hypotheses on holomorphy and sparsity in our results appear to be necessary, while others seem to be artifacts of our proofs based on complex-variable techniques.
+Thus, the proposed deep learning algorithm can achieve significantly lower errors than the one based on random i.i.d training points, while still being free of the curse of dimensionality in terms of the number of DNN input parameters.
+This is relevant in the context of high- or infinite-dimensional inputs as arise, for example, in the recently considered "deep Operator Neural Networks", see, e.g., [9, 29] and the references there. - We present a suite of numerical experiments for data-to-observables which arise from parametric PDEs with uncertain input data to illustrate the theory.
+We also show numerical experiments which strongly indicate that several hypotheses on holomorphy and sparsity in our results appear to be necessary, while others seem to be artifacts of our proofs based on complex-variable techniques. - Mathematical results of independent interest comprise results in Sections 3.1 and 3.2 on quantified holomorphy of shallow and deep NNs with holomorphic activation functions such as $tanh(\cdot)$ or softmax.